DavidMurrayP2P/PhotonPowerZero/README.md

 Note that the Photon Power Zero does not come with a LiPo battery.
 You need to self-source your battery and carefully read our [LIPO_PURCHASING](LIPO_PURCHASING.md) guide.

 We have tested the solar panels from [Voltaic Systems](https://voltaicsystems.com/).
-We used the 6-watt 6-volt panels during testing, but the 9-10-watt panels they sell will also work well.
+We used the 6-watt 6-volt panels during testing, but the 9-10-watt panels they sell should work even better.